How does a business funding broker work

 What Is a Business Funding Broker?

 The broker evaluates multiple competing offers and presents you with the best option for your situation.
-The service is completely free to the business owner — the broker earns a fee paid by the lender when a deal closes.
+The service is completely free to the business owner — the broker earns a fee paid by the funder when a deal closes.
 This is the exact same model used by mortgage brokers and insurance brokers.

 The Exact Process: Step by Step